gradle/community/docs/events/gsoc/2025/configuration-cache-and-lock-contention.md

 * **Expanded Plugin Refactoring:**
     * I will identify, prioritize, and refactor several more high-impact community plugins to add Configuration Cache compatibility.

+ * **Report on Incompatibility Patterns:**
+    * I will produce a report covering patterns in Configuration Cache incompatibilities found in the community plugins I surveyed.

 * **Final Project Summary**
     * I will update all documentation and submit a final report summarizing the project's achievements, challenges, and overall outcomes.